marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * Loading the WASM binary and setting up the shared memory buffer;
 * Acting as a transparent hub between JS modules and WASM;
 * Sending all required user events (mouse, key, touch) to WASM;
-* Downloading the requested tile images and links them to WebGL as textures;
+* Downloading the requested tile images and linking them to WebGL as textures;
 * Controlling the main rendering loop for both WASM and JS (for correctly placing/animating HTML elements like image markers).

 Bit by bit, over the course of a few weeks, this engine was made as a perfect fit to work together with the rest of the JS client, saving some hardly used and exotic implementations (but still used by 1% of the Micrio projects) for last.